AnonymousPaperIJCAI2026/A2Z/README.md

 ## 📝 ACMMM2026 Rebuttal Status 👈

-We thank the reviewer for this insightful comment.
+We thank the reviewers for their constructive comments.
 Following the reviewer’s suggestion, we have completed the rebuttal-stage updates for this repository.
 We have added protocol clarifications, supplementary evaluation results, stage-wise continual probes, and efficiency analyses to improve the reproducibility and clarity of A2T.

 ### Current rebuttal-stage updates